driemworks/Grants-Program/applications/mercury-application-template.md

   * This project greatly expands on off-chain storage solutions for blockchains.
 * Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
   * 1) Developers
-    * Developers can safely store their data in a decentralized way
+    * App developers can benefit from decentralized storage for many reason already mentioned earlier.
+DApp developers specifically can benefit being able to apply rules on top of raw storage.
   * 2) My own user base
-    * a) content creators
+    * a) content creators: Content creators receive support directly from consumers.
+They do not need to relinquish their data to a third party to do so.
-    * b) storage providers
+    * b) storage providers: Storage providers can profit from their passive storage.
-    * c) content consumers
+    * c) content consumers: Consumers will not have to alter their behavior in terms of the way they access content, though interaction could change in the future.
 * What need(s) does your project meet?
   * The project expands on current off-chain storage capabilities with IPFS.
 It will enable incentive for nodes to provide storage and pin data, as well as provide low-cost ways for consumers to support creators and for creators to sell content and affordably host it.
   * Fair and transparent governance will do away with the obfuscatory and totalitarian moderation done on today's centralized platforms.
-Was that a little too harsh?
 * Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   * If so, how is your project different?
     * Yes: We build on: https://github.com/rs-ipfs/substrate